hoplon/demos/castra-datomic-free/README.md

 # castra-simple

 A [Hoplon][2] demo that shows a simple castra example.
-It shows a Hello World! with random numbers that are generated on the server and transmited to the client.
+It shows a Hello World! with random data from an in-memory Datomic DB that are generated on the server and transmited to the client.

 ## Dependencies